 We need however, to be cautious of resting the blame of our current situation solely at the feet of the powerful.
 We as individuals are accountable for our own choices and actions.
 Ecumenical Patriarch Bartholomew speaks to the point in his statement on theological praxis, which must move:

 These are crucial teachings not only for the animal suffering theme but also for humanity.
-He recognizes that the environment is crying for liberation; the soteriological implications of sins and indifference and, that the leaders of the Church and its academics and priests, must develop programs of practical application.
+We can see this most clearly in the link between animal abuse and the Corona virus pandemic of 2019/20.
+He recognizes that the environment is crying for liberation 21; the soteriological implications of sins and indifference to that sufferingand, that the leaders of the Church and its academics and priests, must develop programs of practical application.
 He especially advises “the clergy and others in parish ministry to encourage and promote love for nature.”
+22

 Q. If animals were truly to receive justice, can we continue to justify for example, our present animal food production systems, which cause harm, suffering and death to trillions?